Urban Decay Smoky Palette Review: Total Smoke Show

-For all you skeptics out there – yes, an all-natural way to make your own eyeshadow exists.
+For all you skeptics out there – yes, a natural way to make your own eyeshadow exists.
 We all know that if our makeup lasts overnight it’s great, but it means there are chemicals sinking into our bloodstream (sorry for the dramatics).
 Here’s a DIY Eyeshadow recipe so you know exactly what’s being absorbed into your eyelids.

 Place ½ teaspoon of Arrowroot powder into a small bowl.
 (Replace this with cornstarch if you can’t get hold of Arrowroot).
 Arrowroot powder is a thickening agent with strong moisture-absorbing qualities.
 It cuts down that greasy feeling that you don’t want on your eyelids.
 The more Arrowroot you use, the lighter the color of the eyeshadow will be.